Family Maintenance Services

 Comprehensive Child Support Service

-In the Vancouver, Surrey, and Kelowna jurisdictional areas, Child Support Officers help individuals find out more about child support and obtaining or changing a child support order or agreement.
-This service is also offered to payors who have experienced a change in circumstances that prevent them from meeting payment obligations under a court order for family maintenance.
-For more information, see Child Support on the Ministry of Attorney General Internet site [see Contacts].
+Child Support Officers (CSOs) are located in Vancouver, Abbotsford, Kelowna, Surrey, Victoria, and Nanaimo and provide services to other communities across the province.
+Services are in-person or virtually based on client preference and location.
+CSOs can assist with court forms and formalizing documents for support matters at provincial and supreme court.
+CSOs help individuals find out more about child support and obtaining or changing a child support order or agreement.
+This free service is also offered to payors who have experienced a change in circumstances that prevent them from meeting payment obligations under a court order for family maintenance.
+For more information, see Child Support - Province of British Columbia (gov.bc.ca) [see Additional Resources]

 Interjurisdictional Support Orders

-British Columbia has reciprocal agreements with all the Canadian provinces and territories, and with several foreign countries.
+British Columbia has reciprocal arrangements with all the Canadian provinces and territories, and with many foreign countries.
 These are “reciprocating jurisdictions”.
-This means that BC and each of the reciprocating jurisdictions have agreed to recognize the family support (maintenance) orders and written agreements made in the other place.
-An order or written agreement made in one place is ‘good’ in the other.
+This means that BC and each of the reciprocating jurisdictions have agreed to recognize the family support (maintenance) orders made in the other place.
+An order made in one place is ‘good’ in the other.

 Native Courtworker and Counselling Association of BC